Learn About Lightning Flow for Service

 - Explain the value of using Lightning Flow for Service.

-- Describe an example use case and how a Guided Action List helps users.
+- Describe an example use case and how a “to-do” list can help your agents.

 - Describe key features and benefits for Lightning Flow for Service.